Wang 2200: End of production

 Overshadowed by the Wang VS, the 2200 languished as a cost-effective but forgotten solution in the hands of the customers who had it.
 In the late 1980s, Wang revisited the 2200 one last time, offering 2200 customers a new 2200 CS with bundled maintenance for less than customers were then paying just for maintenance of their ageing 2200 systems.
 The 2200 CS was accompanied by updated disk units and other peripherals, and most 2200 customers moved up to the 2200 CS.
 Wang left the market and never again developed any new 2200-series products.
 In 1997 Wang reported having about two hundred 2200 systems still under maintenance around the world.
 Throughout, Wang had always offered maintenance services for the 2200.

-Wang 2200 Basic-2 code can run on PCs and Unix systems using compilers and runtime libraries sold by Niakwa or Kerridge.
-These allow accessing the much larger, inexpensive random-access memory and disk space available on modern hardware.
+Wang 2200 Basic-2 code can run on PCs and Unix systems using compilers and runtime libraries sold by Niakwa.
+These allow accessing the much larger, inexpensive RAM and disk space available on modern hardware.
 The programs run many times faster than they did on the 2200 hardware.